wavemaker/docs/learn/app-development/deployment/build-with-docker.md

 ### Access Application

-If Docker Running on Host network, use Host IP address for acess Application on the web.Get an Instance IP Address using the following command to access the application on the web.
+If Docker is running on the Host network, use the Host IP address to access the application on the web.
+Get an Instance IP Address using the following command to access the application on the web.
 Please run the below command in the web application hosting Instance.

 ```bash
 ifconfig
 ```

-- Above command will provide the network interfaces and their respective IP Address in Instance, please use the respective IP Address to access the Application in the web,You can access the application with `http://<HOST_IP:HOST_PORT>/<APPLICATION_CONTEXT>/`.
+- Above command will provide the network interfaces and their respective IP Address in Instance.
+Please use the respective IP Address to access the application on the web.
+You can access the application with `http://<HOST_IP:HOST_PORT>/<APPLICATION_CONTEXT>/`.

 ## Build War File Using Docker

-- Export the project to your local or you can directly clone from a repository.
-You should keep the Dockerfile in the root directory of the project and we will mount the application directory location to `/usr/local/content/app` during container creation for generating application war.
+- Export the project to your local, or you can directly clone from a repository.
+You should keep the Dockerfile in the project's root directory and mount the application directory location to `/usr/local/content/app` during container creation for generating application war.

 ### Create Docker File